pingcap/docs/tidb-cloud/tidb-cloud-dm-precheck-and-troubleshooting.md

 ---
-title: Precheck Warnings and Troubleshooting for Data Migration
+title: Precheck Warnings, Troubleshooting, and Alerts for Data Migration
 summary: Learn how to troubleshoot precheck warnings and other errors when using Data Migration.
 ---

-# Precheck Warnings and Troubleshooting for Data Migration
+# Precheck Warnings, Troubleshooting, and Alerts for Data Migration

-This document describes how to resolve prechecks and troubleshoot issues when you use Data Migration to migrate data.
+This document describes how to resolve precheck warnings, troubleshoot errors, and subscribe alerts when you use Data Migration to migrate data.

 ## Precheck warnings and solutions